braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/user_profiles.md

 ## Access profiles

-To access a user's profile, go to the **User Search** page and search for a user by any of the following:
+To access a user's profile, go to the **Search Users** page and search for a user by any of the following:

 - External user ID
 - Email